ReasonScore/gullibot.github.io/blog/good-topics.md

 ---
 layout: post.html
-title: "Good Topics for Gullibot"
+title: "Good Topics for Gulli Bot"
 date: 2020-06-13 12:00:00
 author: "Bentley Davis"
 description: "Gullibot can not facilitate all solutions.
 Here are some good and bad suggestions"